 Grab the family or some friends and explore Australia by the road!
 Whether you’re using your own car or you rent one, if you split the costs between a few members of your crew you’ll have a great adventure for less.

 There’s nothing like a road trip to discover new beaches, hikes, or experiences that you never knew were in Australia.
 Maybe you could drive from Sydney to Byron Bay and explore some of the undiscovered beaches along the way.
 You could get a taste of the Outback by driving the Red Centre Way, a looped route which starts and ends in Alice Springs, with iconic stops at Uluru, Kings Canyon and more.
 If that’s not you, you can’t argue with a classic like the Great Ocean Road from Allansford to Torquay.
 You’ll see the famous Twelve Apostles and some great stretches of coast.

 Camping is a great option if you’re looking to save on accommodation on your trip.
 There’s an app called WikiCamps that provides great info on caravan parks, roadside rest areas and free and paid campsites all over the country.

 Wherever you go, if you’re withdrawing cash you can do so guilt free.
-ING customers get ATM fees rebated at any ATM, all over the country when you deposit your pay of $1,000+ into an Orange Everyday every month and also make five+ card purchases every month.
-(A cash advance fee applies for any cash advance with Orange One.)
+ING customers get ATM fees rebated at any ATM, all over the country when you deposit your pay of $1,000 or more per month and also make 5+ card purchases that are settled (not pending) every month on your account.
+A cash advance fee applies for any cash advance with Orange One.

 Create your own day spa